EOD Mobile Unit Eleven Conducts Change of Command

 |0

-This work, EOD Mobile Unit Eleven Conducts Change of Command [Image 8 of 8], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, EOD Mobile Unit Eleven Conducts Change of Command, by LT Kara Handley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT